Sushmita-Rudra/demo-group5-Hive-Vs-Impala/README.md

 ### subtopics
 #### To Load data From Local to HDFS create tables and update them using hive
 ##### Prerequisites:
-k
   - Install cloudera virtual Machine into the local.[Cloudera](https://www.cloudera.com/)
   - Install oracle virtual box.[Virtual Box](https://www.virtualbox.org/)

 ##### Process and Commands:
 ###### 1. How to load data from Local to HDFS.